dhammateca/dhammapada-munindo/manuscript/markdown/dhp-8.md

 106.\\
 To honour, even for a single moment,\\
-one who has attained self-mastery,\\
+one who has attained self-mastery\\
 is of greater merit\\
 than making countless offerings\\
 to those who are unworthy.

 107.\\
 To honour, even for a single moment,\\
-one who has attained self-mastery,\\
+one who has attained self-mastery\\
 is of greater benefit than a hundred years\\
 spent habitually performing ceremonies\\
 based on wrong understanding.